nezaj/todoroapp/README.md

 How To Use:
 * Create Tasks under Lists
-* Hover over a Task and click the red arrow to move it to Today
+* Hover over a Task and click the list icon to move it to Today
 * Hover over a Task in Today and click the timer to start
 * Mark tasks complete as you get things done!